Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Are you looking for a powerful, versatile electric lawnmower to replace an old gas version?
 Ego’s 56v option can prove to be the best electric lawn mower as one of the available options on the market, a hardy mower with a powerful motor and battery, plus several unique features.
 Read to see our full review of this Ego model and what I thought.
+After you’re done with your lawn, you’ll need the best leaf blower to make sure your yard looks perfect.

 Price: $320+ from Amazon sellers

 Summary: This 21 inch Ego model is sturdy, lightweight, and powerful, making it an excellent electric lawnmower kit for larger yards and gas mower replacements.
 In short, it’s one of the many great tools that should be in your arsenal for lawn care.
+If you’re looking for another addition to your personal arsenal of tools, take a look at the best cordless drill too.

 What I Liked